twilio-labs/twilio-mixologist/docs/README.md

 ### 1. Send message with order

 A customer sends a message to one of the channels associated to the configured Messaging Service.
-This can for example happen via SMS to a respective phone number.
+This can for example happen via WhatsApp to a respective phone number.

 ### 2. Message forwarded to "incoming webhook"